 The underlying technology assessment that serves as the foundation for this study (Delgado et al., 2017) evaluates the fuel-efficiency potential of available and emerging technologies expected to be available in the long-haul tractor-trailer market in the 2020-2030 timeframe.
 Particular emphasis is placed on technologies that can potentially be promoted by EU regulatory standards.
 This includes engine and vehicle technology but generally excludes behavioral strategies that target drivers, operations, and logistics.
-All technology is evaluated via a physics-based full vehicle simulation model, using recent engine dynamometer test data, engine energy audit information, and tractor-trailer technologies, physics-based simulation modeling is widely recognized as a robust means of assessing the impacts of future technologies (see, for example, NRC, 2010).
+All technology is evaluated via a physics-based full vehicle simulation model, using recent engine dynamometer test data, engine energy audit information, and tractor-trailer technology inputs.
+Given an inherent ability to evaluate complex interactions between technologies, physics-based simulation modeling is widely recognized as a robust means of assessing the impacts of future technologies (see, for example, NRC, 2010).